 - Women should be given information about both standard and tailored CHC regimens to broaden contraceptive choice

-- Women should have access to clear information (either written or digital) to support tailored CHC use
+- Women should have access to clear information (either written or digital) to support tailored CHC use.

 When can CHC be started?

-- it is reasonably certain that the woman is not pregnant
+- it is reasonably certain that the woman is not pregnant or

-- a high sensitivity urine pregnancy test is negative (even if there is a risk of pregnancy from unprotected sexual intercourse [UPSI] in the last 21 days).
-A follow up high sensitivity urine pregnancy test is required 21 days after the last UPSI
+- a high-sensitivity urine pregnancy test is negative (even if there is a risk of pregnancy from unprotected sexual intercourse [UPSI] in the last 21 days).
+A follow-up high-sensitivity urine pregnancy test is required 21 days after the last UPSI.

 How effective is CHC?